juicedata/juicefs/docs/en/security/encrypt.md

 ### Enable Data Encryption At Rest

 :::note
 Data Encryption At Rest must be enabled when creating file system.
-The file system that has areadly enabled Data Encryption At Rest does not need to enable it again.
+The file system that was created without Data Encryption At Rest enabled cannot enable it later.
 :::

 There are following steps to enable Data Encryption At Rest: